oarcscience/ith.oarc.science/cnote.md

 using these files.

-Some files are copyrighted because they are original material produced especially for sacred-texts.
+Some files are copyrighted because they are original material produced especially for Intangible Textual Heritage.
 This includes index files, the sub-section graphics and any of the descriptive material.
 These files, graphics and text may not be reproduced in any form without the permission of the copyright holder, J.B.
 Hare.
 These files will have explicit copyright